-Steve Jobs believed that anyone who bought through iTunes was Apple’s customer.
-Rupert Murdoch disagreed, and wanted to collect and keep the information of customers he believed belonged to his company.
+Steve Jobs believed that anyone who bought through iTunes is Apple’s customer.
+Rupert Murdoch disagreed and wanted to collect and keep the information of customers he believed belonged to his company.

 Rupert Murdoch had already agreed to give Apple 30% of their sales through iTunes, and slash the price from $4 to just $1.
 For him, money was not the problem.
 Two numbers — credit card and phone — put two of the world’s most powerful businessmen in stalemate for more than a year.

 In case you’re wondering, Murdoch finally submitted to Jobs’ request in 2010, after newspaper sales fell to all-time lows.

 Ways To Make Money On Etsy

 Being a business owner (online or offline) means making smart decisions.
 Too often, new entrepreneurs jump on what’s easy, cheap, or trendy.
 I urge you to avoid that trap.
 Make smart decisions that will pay off in the future.

 If you like to make crafts, that’s great, Etsy isn’t the only game in town.
 I’m not saying you shouldn’t open an Etsy shop — if that’s what you want — what I am saying is that you have to do more than that.

 You can open an Etsy shop while also running your business on your own website.
 For folks serious about making money online, Etsy should be used in addition to all the other things you are doing to grow your business.
 It should not be the only thing you do.

 While Etsy boasts being home to more than 800,000 shops, it is rumored that only half of them are active.
 To be active in Etsy requires selling at least one item within the last twelve months.